Track mileage automatically

 Mileage tax relief is a deduction you can claim on your yearly tax return for any mileage you’ve driven for business purposes.
 If you use your personal vehicle for business-related driving, you will be eligible to claim mileage tax relief.

-Note that if your employer reimburses you for your business mileage at the approved HMRC mileage rates, you are won’t eligible to claim mileage tax relief.
+If your employer reimburses you for your business mileage at the approved HMRC mileage rates, you will not be able to claim mileage tax relief.

 Your tax relief on mileage is based on the HMRC approved mileage rates.
-The rates currently are:
+The rates are:

 - 45p per business mile for cars and vans, up to 10,000 miles